 But for this world to be any fun in person, I’d have to join Egg Shen’s crew of fighters.
 This group is amazing.
 A few get fried by the bad guys, but acrobatic kung fu keeps most of them alive.

 Here lies the problem.
-I’m going to turn forty soon (last year, I think), and acrobatics might be hard to come by—even with a Six-Demon Bag.
+I’m going to turn forty soon (last year, I think), and acrobatics might be hard to pull off—even with a Six-Demon Bag.

 I’ll get shredded, pulled apart, or electrified by one of Lo Pan’s baddies.
 Or I’ll be slow and a giant cave shrimp will eat me.